usaid-cs/yesterday-i-learned/random.md

 1. Non-royal descendants of the Queen and her husband Philip can use the last name Mountbatten-Windsor.
 1. 2/3 of Instagram is females.
 1. 9 ball pool has fewer balls than 8 ball pool.
-1. Nortel accounted for more than 1/3 of the TSX at some point.
 1. Laser printers make themselves obsolete by pissing you right off near the end of their lifecycle.
 1. Once Markle [(suddenly)](https://www.youtube.com/watch?v=fC8SRkGlHzk) becomes a royal member, she can no longer vote.
 And act.
 And show her bare legs.
 1. Because rationing was still a thing in 1947, Elizabeth II needed ration coupons to buy materials for [her wedding gown](https://en.wikipedia.org/wiki/Wedding_dress_of_Princess_Elizabeth).